ha816/study/information-technology/database/NoSQL/MongoDB.md

 ## Insert Multiple Documents[](https://docs.mongodb.com/manual/tutorial/insert-documents/#insert-multiple-documents "Permalink to this headline")

-New in version 3.2.

-[`db.collection.insertMany()`](https://docs.mongodb.com/manual/reference/method/db.collection.insertMany/#db.collection.insertMany "db.collection.insertMany()")  can insert  _multiple_  [documents](https://docs.mongodb.com/manual/core/document/#bson-document-format)  into a collection.
-Pass an array of documents to the method.

 The following example inserts three new documents into the  `inventory`  collection.
 If the documents do not specify an  `_id`  field, MongoDB adds the  `_id`  field with an ObjectId value to each document.
 See  [Insert Behavior](https://docs.mongodb.com/manual/tutorial/insert-documents/#write-op-insert-behavior).